-Welcome to Troy University, Alabama's leading international university ranked as the #1 university in Alabama by Forbes Magazine.
+Welcome to Troy University, Alabama's leading international university recognized by Forbes Magazine and U.S. News and World Report.
 At Troy University you will find a friendly, family type atmosphere where it's easy to make life-long friends and where your instructors are proud to know you by name.